 Having the right insoles is vital in providing cushioning to the connective tissue on the bottom of the foot.
 Having a well-cushioned insole provides a soft impact on the ground, which solves the problem of Achilles tendonitis.
 Less stress on the plantar fasciitis on the underside of the foot will also mean less stress on the Achilles.

 When it involves Achilles tendon support shoes, curve support may be a critical consideration.
 Achilles tendinitis is more likely to strike feet that have a high or level curvature.
-As optimal weight dispersal relieves the Achilles ligament of excessive strain, the proper curve support provides greater support, stability, and organization.
+As optimal weight dispersal relieves the Achilles tendon of excessive strain, proper curve support provides greater support, stability, and organization.